Principal stratification with continuous treatments and continuous post-treatment variables

 In this manuscript, we make a number of important contributions to the literature on principal stratification.
-First, we develop a framework for principal stratification with continuous treatments, and provide innovative estimands that can meaningfully capture both associative and dissociative principal causal effects (among others) with a continuous mediator to shed light on its mediating role.
+First, we develop a framework for principal stratification with continuous treatments and provide innovative estimands that can meaningfully capture both associative and dissociative principal causal effects (among others) with a continuous mediator to shed light on its mediating role.
 While we focus on the specific scenario of continuous treatments and continuous mediators, these ideas apply to any situation with a continuous treatment, regardless of the type of mediator.
-Additionally, we highlight difficulties with identification in this more complex scenario that are caused by the inability to nonparametrically identify the associations between potential mediator values at different treatment levels.
-We provide theoretical justification for incorporating an outcome model to identify these parameters by showing that these association parameters can be consistently estimated if an outcome model is correctly specified.
-This not only provides a novel identification result for the continuous treatment setting, but it provides theoretical justification for outcome model-based approaches that have been used in the binary treatment setting, which only had heuristic justification previously.
-Finally, we develop a nonparametric Bayesian approach to estimation in this scenario, which alleviates concerns due to model misspecification, and helps to separate units into different principal strata.
-Specifically, we specify a Gaussian process for the distribution of potential mediators, in conjunction with a Dirichlet process mixture model for the mean of the mediator distribution.
-Not only is this model flexible, but it also clusters units based on their treatment-mediator trajectories, which can help identify different principal strata of interest.
+We discuss identification in detail, showing that nonparametric identification can be obtained under a principal ignorability assumption, but this critically relies on knowledge of the joint distribution of the potential mediators, which one typically does not have.
+We show that if one does not assume principal ignorability, then identification can be obtained under mild parametric constraints.
+Importantly, however, we show that in this situation, one can also learn the joint distribution of the potential mediators by incorporating information from an outcome model.
+We provide theoretical results around identification, and the ability to estimate association parameters between potential mediators at different treatment levels.
+Additionally, we develop a nonparametric Bayesian approach to estimation in this scenario, which alleviates concerns due to model misspecification.
 We confirm our theoretical results in simulation, and show that the proposed approach is able to estimate meaningful principal causal effects.
 Lastly, we study an important problem in criminology, which is how the economic prosperity of a region affects arrest rates in that area.
 We apply our proposed methodology to better understand this effect, and whether that effect is channelled through changes in police capacity in the region of interest.